-The ideal patient must have the proper expectation before undergoing surgery.
+The ideal patient should have the proper expectation before undergoing surgery.
 Although with the deep plane facelift technique, results are better than they ever were, there are still limitations.
 It is important that the patient have a good understanding of what can be achieved.
-Clear communication between the patient and the surgeon is very important.
+For example, patients with poor skin laxity in the neck may not have a tight neck contour.
+Clear communication between the Dr. Bustillo and the patient is very important.

 While most facelift patients enjoy the benefits of an improved face and neck, it is important to remember that surgery, like all other human actions, is not perfect.
 A skilled facelift surgeon can achieve near perfection.
 However, one must remember that the skin and soft tissues the surgeon works with can have inherent laxity and weakness.

-The consultation begins with a discussion about the specific issues and concerns that the patient may have.
+The consultation begins with a discussion about specific concerns that the patient may have about facial aging.
 It is important to discuss whether the facial aging has occurred slowly over time or recently in the last several years.
 Any recent weight loss or plans for weight loss are discussed so that the surgery can be planned at the appropriate time.

 Dr. Bustillo will perform a thorough physical examination.
 The midface is evaluated for descent.
 Dr. Bustillo usually performs a fat transfer procedure at the same time to help with volume loss in the midface.
 The lower face and jowls are then palpated and mobility of the facial skin and tissues is assessed.
 The neck is then examined.
 The amount of fat and muscle descent is determined and the amount of skin laxity is assessed.
-The eyes and eyebrows are evaluated to see if the patient is a candidate for a or any other adjunctive procedure, such as a blepharoplasty or a browlift.
+The eyes and eyebrows are evaluated to see if the patient is a candidate for any other adjunctive procedure, such as a blepharoplasty or a browlift.

-Dr. Bustillo will then have a discussion about the result that he believes can be achieved with the lift surgery.
+Dr. Bustillo will then have a discussion about the result that he believes can be achieved with the facelift surgery.
 The patient should understand exactly what the facelift procedure will achieve for them so that an informed decision can be made.
 The procedure is explained in detail and all questions are answered.